Ghost Dance: Round Dance influence

 A round dance is a circular community dance held usually around an individual who leads the ceremony.
 Round dances may be ceremonial or purely social.
-Usually the dancers are accompanied by a group of singers who may also play hand drums in unison.
+Usually, the dancers are accompanied by a group of singers who may also play hand drums in unison.
 The dancers join hands to form a large circle.
 The dancers move with a side-shuffle step to reflect the long-short pattern of the drum beat, bending their knees to emphasize the pattern.

 During his studies of the Pacific Northwest tribes the anthropologist Leslie Spier used the term "prophet dances" to describe ceremonial round dances where the participants seek trance, exhortations and prophecy.
 Spier studied peoples of the Columbia plateau (a region including Washington, Oregon, Idaho, and parts of western Montana).
 By the time of his studies the only dances he was allowed to witness were social dances or ones that had already incorporated Christian elements, making investigation of the round dance's origin complicated.

+Ghost Dance ceremony

+Eyewitness accounts of the Ghost Dance prior to the Wounded Knee Massacre include Ella Cara Deloria and Elaine and Dora Goodale.
+The Ghost Dance included hundreds of participants in its peak, with many visiting from nearby reservations to participate, with those participants fasting for one to two days prior to the ceremony.
+On the day of the dance, men and women enter a separate Sweat lodge.
+During a period of two to four days dancers hold hands with their heads looking upwards and slowly sideways shuffle their feet in a clockwise formation while singing Ghost Dance songs.
+Shamans will wave eagle wing fans in the faces of the participants.

+The combination of days-long dancing caused exhaustion, with participants falling unconscious into the center, the gaps being closed by other dancers.
+The goal was to enter a Trance, where the dancer is transported into the afterworld and meets with lost realities, and times before the arrival of Europeans when the Bison was found in abundance.
+Wailing, cries, and perplexed looks were found from the dancers as they woke from their unconscious state and retold their experiences to the shamans.

+The Ghost Dance is danced with Ghost Dance songs.
+Leonard Crow Dog recalls in his memoir during the Wounded Knee Occupation of 1973 the chants they were singing:

+"The whole world is coming, a nation is coming, a nation is coming, the eagle brought the message, says the father, says the father, the whole world is coming, the buffalo are coming, the buffalo are coming, the crow has brought the message, says the father, says the father.
+The crow nation is coming, says the father, says the father."